About The Community Cloth

 The Community Cloth is a microenterprise initiative empowering refugee women in Houston.
-We target economic, educational and social goals through the provision of seed grants, training, and peer support, and by expanding market opportunities for refugee women artisans.
+It targets economic, educational and social goals through the provision of seed grants, training, and peer support, and by expanding market opportunities for refugee women artisans.
 The Cloth supports women who want to create and sell handmade, indigenous arts and crafts such as woven bags, knitted scarves, household items and more.
 Through producing and selling their wares, the women have an opportunity to express their culture and heritage, learn new skills that will assist them in transitioning to life in the US, and obtain much-needed supplemental income.
-All profits from sales go directly to the artisans.
+100% of the profits go directly to the artisans.
 The Cloth is a program of Our Global Village, a 501c3 nonprofit organization based in Houston, TX.

 How many women are involved?
-Who are they?
+Where are they from?

-Since we launched the program December 2009, we have had 30+ refugee women engaged at any one time.
+Since we launched the program December 2009, we have had 30-35 refugee women engaged at any one time.
 All of the women involved to date are mothers; some are widows or are the only working member of their families.
-The women are primarily from Burma and Bhutan, and had lived in refugee camps abroad for up to 18 years.
-Most have resettled to Houston less than 2 years ago.
-The Cloth has recently expanded to serve women from Iraq and several African countries as well.
+The women we work with are from:

 How much have the women sold?

-The women have sold over $70,000 (and counting) since inception!
+The women have sold nearly $100,000 (and counting) since inception!
 All profits from sales go directly to the artisan to support her family.
 This extra income has allowed them to help pay rent and avoid evictions, buy extra groceries, pay utility bills and meet their children’s needs.

 How can I learn more?